-While programming is already being offered at some high schools as a computer science elective, there’s an argument to be made that the course should become part of a student’s core learning.
+While programming is already being offered at some high schools as a computer science elective, there’s an argument to be made that the course should become a central part of students’ learning.

-In an article for Mind/Shift, writer Ian Quillen asserts that if schools offer computer science courses, they should count toward science and math credits.
+In an article for Mind/Shift, writer Ian Quillen asserts that if schools offer computer science courses, they should count toward core credits, and not just electives.
 Quillen says, “That’s because computer programming is a study of languages more than of technology or mechanics.
 And command of those languages allows programmers to control the functionality of anything that is driven by a computer.”

 Nonprofit companies have already started to fill the gap.
-CodeNow is raising funds to run summer programming camps for minority high school students, and Girls Who Code is “working to close the gender gap in the technology and engineering sectors” by drumming up interest in coding for middle school and high school girls.
+Dozens of organizations are dedicated to raising awareness of the value of programming and providing platforms for children to practice.
+Some are even targeting groups that are currently underrepresented in the tech sector.
+For example, CodeNow is raising funds to run summer programming camps for minority high school students, and Girls Who Code is “working to close the gender gap in the technology and engineering sectors” by drumming up interest in coding for middle school and high school girls.